 The principal assumption underlying the liability estimates is that the Company's future claims development will follow a similar pattern to past claims development experience.
-This includes assumptions in respect of average claim costs for different kind of events, claim handling costs, claim inflation factors (adjusted for COVID-19 considerations) and claim numbers for each accident year.
+This includes assumptions in respect of average claim costs for different kind of events, claim handling costs, claim inflation factors and claim numbers for each accident year.
 The Company only commenced underwriting in April 2016 and is therefore partly reliant on historical industry claims data rather than the Company's specific claims data.